A mentor of mine recently recommended this book.

 If we can catch ourselves saying the words that make us feel bad, we can choose other words or meaning that make us feel better.

-This is a very eye-opening law of attraction book on manifesting money and abundance.
+This is one of the best law of attraction books on manifesting money and abundance.

-I continue to go back to it many times as the wisdom inside is very profound.
+I continue to go back to it many times as the wisdom inside is very profound, yet really simple.

 There is so much more to take from this book than what I have shared here, so I highly recommend adding it to your collection.